 A. Beyerchin, “From Radio to Radar”

-Related: critically vulnerable in Malaya and Burma in 1942.
+Sometimes fate is fickle and speed is not rewarded.
+I've discussed how Britain's army modernization left them critically vulnerable in Malaya and Burma in 1942.
 Something similar happened with carrier aviation in the Royal navy.
 In 1936, as part of her military build-up, Britain authorized the building of a new class of aircraft carriers.
 These ships were woefully outdated by the time they were launched during World War Two.
 This was not the fault of the designers or of the politicians who approved their creation.
 What neither group could know was that Japan and the United States would radically advance the state of the art in carrier operations and naval aviation in the years the ships were under construction.